LaravelDaily/Laravel-Reservations-Course/course/07 - After first Client Review.md

 </x-mail::message>
 ```

-Next in the Controller instead of creating a user, we need to create the invitation and send the invite.
+Next, instead of creating a user in the Controller, we need to make and send the invite.

 **app/Http/Controllers/CompanyUserController.php**:
 ```php